 The mission’s plot was set in 2028, when a robot landed on the southern pole of the Moon.
 The vehicle’s job was to traverse dusty, rugged terrain in quest for water and other valuable resources in challenging lighting conditions, which mimicked the Moon’s south pole environment.

-The contestants had to guide their rovers across the unknown Moon surface to a target crater located several hundred meters from the lander, map the entire environment and search for aforementioned usable resources, that is, first off, track their location, identify the best and safest routes to reach them, and then, collect information about the composition and properties of the rocks they found – all within allotted time.
+The contestants had to guide their rovers across the unknown Moon surface to a target crater located several hundred meters from the lander, map the entire environment and search for the aforementioned usable resources, that is, first off, track their location, identify the best and safest routes to reach them, and then, collect information about the composition and properties of the rocks they found – all within the allotted time.

 The participants weren’t allowed to physically enter the lunar terrain and could see it only through their robots’ cameras from a control room on “Earth”.
 The teams were provided with a basic map of the Moon site, featuring the area’s characteristics, that was used to visually navigate the terrain.
-The idea was to give the contestants pretty much the same amount and kind of local information they would get from satellite imagery during a “real” mission, while still leaving surprises on a smaller scale.
+The idea was to give the contestants pretty much the same amount and kind of local information they would get from satellite imagery during a “real” mission while still leaving surprises on a smaller scale.
 Black curtains kept the lunar terrain concealed from the teams so that they could see it only through their rovers’ cameras.

-Some teams succeeded in this mission, some failed.
+Some teams succeeded in this mission, others failed.
 Those whose rovers didn’t make it to the crater, encountered some technical issues, for example, battery problems, not enough lighting on their vehicles, or artificial signal delay.
 Each team had the opportunity to try out their technologies under great pressure, which was helpful to highlight any features that still needed improvement.
-But whether a team completed the mission or not, the experience itself was very valuable to everyone.
+But whether a team completed the mission or not, the experience itself was highly valuable to everyone.

 The artificial lunar terrain, in which the contestants’ robots operated, was developed to obtain new technical solutions and operation scenarios for future exploration missions.
 The site consisted of a traverse zone and a region of interest (ROI), which are both illustrated below: